 The Georgia Milestones End of Grade Assessment is a comprehensive summative assessment program that measures how well students have gained knowledge and skills outlined in the state-adopted content standards in English Language Arts, mathematics, science and social studies.
-Students in grades 3 through 8 take an end of grade assessment in English Language Arts and mathematics while students in grades 5 and 8 are also assessed in science and social studies.
-It is designed to not only provide information about how well students are mastering the state-adopted content standards in the core content areas of English Language Arts, mathematics, science and social studies, but to also provide students with information about their achievement and their readiness for their next level of learning.
+Students in grades 3-8 take an end-of-grade assessment in English Language Arts and mathematics while students in grades 5 and 8 are also assessed in science, and social studies.
+It is designed to not only provide information about how well students are mastering the state-adopted content standards in the core content areas of English Language Arts, mathematics, science and social studies, but to also provide students and parents with information about achievement and readiness for the next level of learning.